devluxor/full-stack-open/notes/part12_containers/QUICK_REFERENCE_GUIDE.md

 WORKDIR /usr/src/app # sets a working directory in the container for our application so we don't interfere with the contents of the image.
 If the directory doesn't exist in the base image, it will be automatically created.

-COPY ./index.js ./index.js #  will copy the file index.js from the host machine to the file with the same name in the image.
+COPY . . #  will copy the current directory from the host machine to the directory with the same name in the image.
+It will create a new directory if it does not exist.

 COPY --chown=node:node . .

 RUN npm ci --only-production # commands run before the execution of CMD.
-In Node-based applications, npm ci is better than npm install
+In Node-based applications, npm ci is better than npm install.
+In development mode, we need to use npm install

 ENV DEBUG=true # with Dockerfiles we can use the instruction ENV to set environment variables.